Orphan Train: Background

-The first orphanage in the United States was reportedly established in 1729 in Natchez, MS, but institutional orphanages were uncommon before the early 19th century.
+The first orphanage in the United States was reportedly established in 1729 in Natchez, Mississippi, but institutional orphanages were uncommon before the early 19th century.
 Relatives or neighbors usually raised children who had lost their parents.
 Arrangements were informal and rarely involved courts.

 Around 1830, the number of homeless children in large Eastern cities such as New York City exploded.
 In 1850, there were an estimated 10,000 to 30,000 homeless children in New York City.
 At the time, New York City's population was only 500,000.
 Some children were orphaned when their parents died in epidemics of typhoid, yellow fever or the flu.
 Others were abandoned due to poverty, illness, or addiction.
 Many children sold matches, rags, or newspapers to survive.
 For protection against street violence, they banded together and formed gangs.

 In 1853, a young minister named Charles Loring Brace became concerned with the plight of street children (often known as "street Arabs").
 He founded the Children's Aid Society.
 During its first year the Children's Aid Society primarily offered boys religious guidance and vocational and academic instruction.
 Eventually, the society established the nation's first runaway shelter, the Newsboys' Lodging House, where vagrant boys received inexpensive room and board and basic education.
 Brace and his colleagues attempted to find jobs and homes for individual children, but they soon became overwhelmed by the numbers needing placement.
 Brace hit on the idea of sending groups of children to rural areas for adoption.

 Brace believed that street children would have better lives if they left the poverty and debauchery of their lives in New York City and were instead raised by morally upright farm families.
 Recognizing the need for labor in the expanding farm country, Brace believed that farmers would welcome homeless children, take them into their homes and treat them as their own.
 His program would turn out to be a forerunner of modern foster care.

 After a year of dispatching children individually to farms in nearby Connecticut, Pennsylvania and rural New York, the Children's Aid Society mounted its first large-scale expedition to the Midwest in September 1854.